-Columns within Genstat can only be a variate (numerical values), text (strings) or a factor whereas in Excel you can have a mixture of cell types within a column.
-When importing data from Excel to Genstat any column containing a text item will be read into Genstat as a text column (and any numbers within the column will be converted to the text string representing its value).
+Columns within Genstat can only contain one type of data: variates (numerical values), text (strings) or factors, whereas in Excel you can have a mixture of cell types within a column.
+When importing data from Excel to Genstat, any column containing a text item will be read into Genstat as a text column (and any numbers within the column will be converted to the text string representing its value).
 Within Excel you can use a marker (a special character) in the column header to identify and convert the data when it is imported into Genstat.
-This can be done in two ways:
+Excel markers can be used in two ways:

 - as a suffix on the column name